top of page

 • Normal management (good father) : Not taxable and therefore not declarable for the time being.
 A 10% capital gains tax will likely be introduced starting in 2026, making these profits taxable and declarable as well.

 • Speculative behavior : Taxed as miscellaneous income at 33% plus municipal surcharges.
-In that case, you must declare the profit.
+In that case, the gain must be reported in Box XV, code 1440-15 (gross), with any costs or losses reported under code 1441-14 or 1202-50.

 • Professional activities : Taxed as professional income at progressive rates of 25% to 50%.
-This income must also be declared.
+These gains must be declared in Boxes XIV and XVII, with the inclusion of professional expenses and losses.

 • Movable income , such as staking or participation in liquidity pools , are taxable at 30% and must be declared in the tax return.